vuex-orm/vuex-orm/docs/guide/store/inserting-and-updating-data.md

 # Inserting and Updating Data

 To insert or update data, you can call corresponding methods through Models.
-Let's see what kind of methodss are available.
+Let's see what kind of methods are available.

 ## Inserts